LadyBird Deed (Florida)

 Advantages:

-Avoids Probate: Saves time and legal fees by transferring property directly.
+Avoids Probate: Saves court time and legal fees by transferring property directly.

 Flexibility: The grantor retains full control and can change or revoke the deed.